Cisco-Talos/pyrebox/docs/scripting.rst

 Block end
 *********

-The callback is triggered for every executed basic block in the context of the monitored processes, at the end of the basic block.
-It is useful for tracing basic blocks.
+The callback is triggered for every executed translation block in the context of the monitored processes, at the end of the translation block.
+It is useful for tracing translation blocks.
 The ``cur_pc`` parameter represents the current instruction pointer, while ``next_pc`` represents the next instruction to execute.
 When the callback is triggered, the emulated cpu is already at the start of the next instruction.

 Callback type:  ``CallbackManager.BLOCK_END_CB``